aws/amazon-cloudwatch-logs-for-fluent-bit/README.md

 * `log_key`: By default, the whole log record will be sent to CloudWatch.
 If you specify a key name with this option, then only the value of that key will be sent to CloudWatch.
 For example, if you are using the Fluentd Docker log driver, you can specify `log_key log` and only the log message will be sent to CloudWatch.
 * `role_arn`: ARN of an IAM role to assume (for cross account access).
 * `auto_create_group`: Automatically create the log group.
 Valid values are "true" or "false" (case insensitive).
 Defaults to false.
+* `endpoint`: Specify a custom endpoint for the CloudWatch Logs API.

 **Note**: The plugin will always create the log stream, if it does not exist.